vrchatapi/vrchatapi-java/docs/InviteApi.md

     InviteApi apiInstance = new InviteApi(defaultClient);
     String notificationId = "notificationId_example"; // String |
-    InviteResponse inviteResponse = new InviteResponse(); // InviteResponse | Instance ID when inviting a user. try {
+    InviteResponse inviteResponse = new InviteResponse(); // InviteResponse | Slot number of the Response Message to use when responding to a user. try {
       Notification result = apiInstance.respondInvite(notificationId, inviteResponse);
       System.out.println(result);